Firing Plasma Bolts

 with default expressions.
 See Default Expressions to learn more.

 This is a good time to click Preview and check that everything still works the same.
-Experienced programmers often test their code in small increments to avoid getting lost in a sea of errors.
+It's a good idea to test your code in small increments to avoid getting lost in a sea of errors.

 Now we will spawn smaller asteroids each time the asteroid collides with something.
 We will only do this for a maximum number of generations, otherwise the screen would eventually become filled with tiny asteroids.